 Dear Birdy: Vegan and Pregnant, Meat Filled Baby Shower?

-I have been a vegan for ten years.
-I’m now 31 and pregnant.
-My ‘good’ friends and family organized my baby shower, in a steak house.
+I’m 31, vegan and pregnant.
+I’ve been vegan for 10 years.
+My ‘good’ friends and family organized my baby shower, in a steakhouse.
 How do I politely tell them to go to hell, so they look forward to the trip?

 E from NYC